blockfrost/blockfrost.dev/docs/overview/settings/access-filters.md

 ## Endpoint allowlist

 Once enabled only allowed endpoints will be accessible from the project.
 Requests to all other endpoints will receive error response with status code `403`.
-We recommend to enable enable access solely to endpoints necessary for your project.
+We recommend to enable access solely to endpoints necessary for your project.

 :::warning
 If endpoint allowlist is enabled for the project, but there is no entry in the list of enabled endpoints, then all requests will be rejected.